This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-- Use the Right Saucepan: A 1-quart saucepan works best for this recipe.
-Using a larger pan could cause the syrup to reduce too quickly.
+- Use a Small Saucepan: A 1-quart pan is ideal.
+Larger pans may cause the syrup to reduce too quickly.

-- Stir Constantly at the Start: When bringing the brown sugar and water to a boil, stir frequently to ensure the sugar dissolves evenly and doesn’t stick to the bottom.
+- Stir at the Start: Stir often as the sugar and water heat to help the sugar dissolve and prevent sticking.

-- Butter for Richness: Adding butter gives the syrup a smooth, rich flavor and texture.
+- Add Butter for Richness: Butter gives the syrup a smooth, rich flavor and texture.

-- Reheat Gently: When reheating, microwave the syrup in short intervals to avoid overheating.
-The syrup will thin as it warms up.
+- Reheat Slowly: Microwave in short intervals.
+The syrup will thin as it warms.

-- Add Flavorings Last: Always add vanilla or other extracts after removing the syrup from heat.
-This keeps the flavors bright and strong.
+- Add Extracts Last: Stir in vanilla or other extracts after removing from heat to preserve flavor.

-- Storage: Store your homemade syrup in an airtight container in the fridge for up to 3 weeks.
-If it crystallizes, reheat gently and stir to dissolve the crystals.
+- Storage: Keep in an airtight container in the fridge for up to 3 weeks.
+Reheat and stir if it crystallizes.

 Serving Suggestions

-In addition to the usual ways to enjoy homemade syrup, like drizzling it over pancakes and waffles, here are a few more ideas to try:
+In addition to the usual ways to enjoy homemade syrup, like drizzling it over:

 Frequently Asked Questions

-Yes, store the syrup in the fridge for up to 3 weeks.
+Store the syrup in the refrigerator for up to 3 weeks.

 Absolutely!
 Just double the ingredients and follow the same cooking method.